 JIM CLEMENTE: It was several days later when an intern was told to collect some of Vince Foster’s personal things for his wife and kids.
 And so that intern went into Vince Foster’s office, picked up his briefcase, turned it over, and dumped it out, and I think 23 or 26 pieces of paper came fluttering out.

 NARRATOR: When investigators reconstructed those scraps of paper they found that Vince Foster had followed his wife’s advice after all.

-CLEMENTE: It was actually a list of things and it was grievances and a number of them had to do with things that happened in the press, and things that were related to the travel office and the FBI and Hillary Clinton.
-And the final line of this document said: ‘I wasn’t meant for the job in the spotlight of the public life in Washington.
-Here, ruining people is considered sport.’
+JIM CLEMENTE: It was actually a list of things and it was grievances and a number of them had to do with things that happened in the press, and things that were related to the travel office and the FBI and Hillary Clinton.
+And the final line of this document said: “I wasn’t meant for the job in the spotlight of public life in Washington.
+Here, ruining people is considered a sport.”

 NARRATOR: Jim Clemente was becoming intimately acquainted with the tortured mind that had written that list of grievances.
 And the closer he looked, the more warning signs he found.

-CLEMENTE: He’d actually given the commencement address at the University of Arkansas law school about a month or so earlier.
-And when the president of the university introduced him as the most important lawyer in the United States of America and a graduate of the University of Arkansas law school, he was so effusive and enthusiastic, and Vince Foster took the stage and was very droll.
-And during that address there were a number of times that he mentioned death and negative dark things.
+JIM CLEMENTE: He’d actually given the commencement address at the University of Arkansas law school about a month or so earlier.
+And when the president of the university introduced him as the most important lawyer in the United States of America and a graduate of the University of Arkansas School of Law, he was so effusive and enthusiastic, and Vince Foster took the stage and was very droll.
+And during that address, there were a number of times that he mentioned death and negative dark things.

 NARRATOR: It’s a curious business, the psychological autopsy.
 In stepping inside the mind of your subject you become intimately acquainted with their every thought.